Leading the way in education

 We also offer a School Direct route into teaching.
-With School Direct, schools, working closely with LJMU, take a lead role in all aspects of the course from recruitment to planning, delivering and managing the teacher training.
+With School Direct programmes, schools, working closely with LJMU, take a lead role in aspects of the course from recruitment to planning, delivering and managing the teacher training.
 LJMU works with School Direct consortia across Merseyside, Cheshire and the wider North West region, to provide Qualified Teacher Status (QTS) in: primary education (ages 3-7 and 5-11) and a broad range of secondary subjects.
 School Direct tuition fee and salaried options are available.
 The LJMU School Direct qualification normally leads to a PGCE (60 credits) rather than a PGDE.

 Interested in how you can get into teaching?
 Take a look at our Teacher Training section to find out more about our routes into teaching.